Dowell-Lab/srworkshop/day04/worksheets/3_Day4_Mapping_worksheet.md

 9. Of your 5 output files, you'll see that they vary in size.
 Take a look at the top 200 lines of the large `.sam` file with `head` (look up parameters for how to change the default number of lines shown).
 Most of these lines are an extensive header, but at the bottom of these 200 lines you'll see a copy of the hisat2 command you ran, and then a few actual read alignments.
 You can look up more about the SAM file format in the SAMtools documentation.

 10. Most importantly, human-readable SAM files are almost never used in downstream analysis, as they are too large.
-Downstream analysis is instead uses the binary BAM files derived from SAM files.
+Downstream analysis instead uses the binary BAM files derived from SAM files.
 So in general, it's best to save your final BAM file (in this case the `.sorted.bam` file) and delete the rest to save space and money.
-    - Remove the `.sam` and non-sorted `.bam` files in your scratch working directory.
-        - By default read alignments in a SAM/BAM file are in order of the reads in the fastq file (i.e. random).
+    - By default, read alignments in a SAM/BAM file are in order of the reads in the fastq file (i.e. random).
 In order for many downstream programs to run efficiently, the BAM file needs to be sorted by (usually) chromosomal coordinate or by (sometimes) read name.
-Other than the read order, the unsorted and sorted BAM files are equivalent, so keeping both is redundant.\
+Other than the read order, the unsorted and sorted BAM files are equivalent, so keeping both is redundant.
+    - Remove the `.sam` and non-sorted `.bam` files in your `hisat2` directory.\
         \
 ![removing_mapped files](md_images/removing_mapped_files.png)